Justinas-Ba/mysqlBackup/README.md

-# mySQL database backup script
+# mysql database backup script
 # Purpose: Script to perform mysql backup

 This is python script to perform mysql backup.